He was as strong as he looked.

 Ironically, Grimek became the most well known physique competitor of his time.

 Yet his transition to bodybuilding actually made more sense than you might think.
 In addition to being amazingly powerful, he also possessed physical symmetry and was talked into entering an early bodybuilding competition, the 1940 Mr. America contest.
 Which he won.
-Then he won the title again the following year.
+Then he won it again the following year.

 Not wanting the same man taking the title again and again, the governing body of the competition, the AAU (Amateur Athletic Union), decided to make it a rule that no one again could win the Mr. America title more than once.
 So Grimek became the only man to ever win Mr. America twice.